fanciscoprado/Git-Metrics/readme.md

       **4.1.3** Functional Requirements
-      The user needs to input a file or a website into the GUI,
+      The user needs to input a file or a website into the GUI, the user would need to specify what kinda of file it would be if not the file will default to a text file.

    **4.2**